Neutering your dog brings a host of health benefits, and is the only way to prevent unwanted pregnancies. Find out more about what’s involved.

 Both operations are carried out under general anaesthetic and have minimal side effects.

 Should I neuter my dog?

-There are many health, behavioural and social reasons why neutering can be a good idea for both male and female dogs.
+There are many health and social reasons why neutering can be a good idea for both male and female dogs.

 - Neutering your male dog significantly reduces the risk of prostate disease and testicular cancer.

 - Castration can also have a positive effect on your dog’s behaviour by removing the main source of testosterone.
-This hormone can contribute to aggressive or undesirable behaviours, including scent-marking and mounting.
+This hormone can contribute or undesirable behaviours, including scent-marking and mounting.